IvanJukonis/IvanJukonis/README.md

 **Name**: Ivan Jukonis

-**Age**: 25
+**Age**: 27

 **Country**: Argentina

 **City**: Rosario

-### Current State:
-I am currently on the lookout for exciting job opportunities, with a particular interest in roles related to the MERN stack (MongoDB, Express, React, and Node.js).
-My main goal is to continuously expand my knowledge, and that's why I am always eager to learn and explore new technologies.

 ### Education:
-I am in the final stage of completing my degree in Computer Systems Engineering at Universidad Abierta Interamericana (UAI), with only one subject remaining before obtaining my degree.
+Degree in Computer Systems Engineering at Universidad Abierta Interamericana (UAI).
 Additionally, I hold the First Certificate and possess a high level of proficiency in English.

 ### GitHub Profile:
 On my GitHub profile, you can find projects I have developed during my studies, as well as some personal learning initiatives.
 I am thrilled about collaborating with other members of the developer community and continuing to grow in this field.